inrd/tzara/nodes_list.md

 - [select] : if {index} is 0, outputs 0 otherwise ouputs the value of the corresponding input.
 	- inputs: index, in1, in2, in3, in4, in5, in6, in7, in8
 	- outputs: out
+- [timepoint] : outputs a pulse at a specific timepoint defined by {time} (in milliseconds).
+Outputs a pulse on startup if {time} is not set.
+	- inputs: time(Ms)
+	- outputs: out
 - [lowpass] : a 1 pole lowpass filter.
 	- inputs: in, cut(Hz)
 	- outputs: out